-The wooden sculpture Boat is a polychrome free-floating ship anchored inside the Chorale space.
-Boat functions as a multi-dimensional symbol, a layer cake of both masculine and feminine energies.
-It is a repository, a silo, a womb, an ark.
-The destiny of Boat is to float on the sea of Maize, anchored next to the Dais in the middle of Cornfield.
+The wooden sculpture Boat is a polychrome free-floating ship living within the Chorale space.
+Boat is a multi-dimensional symbol, a layer cake of both masculine and feminine energies.
+It is a silo, a womb, an ark, carrying it's own dock.
+The destiny of Boat is to float on the sea of Maize next to the Dais in the middle of Cornfield.

 Various tires appear throughout the Chorale paintings and sculpture of Cornfield - An Artstory.
-A tire may also serve as a vehicle for meaning.
-It’s shape as a perfect circle suggests the nature of the energy within.
-Tire Swing was created with a kind of amusing curiosity, and grew to become stele-like structure of ascension, a kundalini ladder arising from a ground of emptiness.
-In ascending order, the words 'food', 'sex' 'power', 'love', 'art', and 'truth', are incised on the back side.
-The top rung of the ladder is empty, save a burnt wick remaining.
-The fire of Yoga has done it's work.
+Tire Swing was created with a kind of amusing curiosity.
+The stele-like structure grew to become a vehicle of meaning - a kundalini ladder arising from a ground of potent emptiness.
+In ascending order and reflecting the energy centers of the body, the words 'food', 'sex' 'power', 'love', 'art', and 'truth', are incised on the back side.
+The top and seventh rung of the ladder is empty, save a burnt wick remaining.
+The fire of Yoga has done it's work, the attire of ego has served as fuel for the flames.

-This work was named Tire Swing to not only to honor the original source of inspiration, but to also highlight the fact that the sculpture physically swings around, rotates, on it's vertical axis when the tire is pushed to the right or the left . . .
+This work was named Tire Swing to not only to honor the original source of inspiration, but to also highlight the fact that the sculpture physically swings around and rotates on it's vertical axis when the tire is pushed to the right or to the left . . .

 Tire Swing Stomp